Lorane, Oregon: History

 Lorane was settled by white settlers who participated in the US expansion Westward to Oregon, encouraged by the Donation Land Claim Act of 1850, which gave 320 acres of free land to any unmarried white male citizen, or 640 acres to every married couple, who moved to the Oregon Territory before December 1, 1850.
 First settler contact in Lorane is thought to have occurred in the early 1850s, with significant colonial landmarks being the Applegate Trail, a stagecoach route, the Cartwright House (Mountain House Hotel), and the original landscape intended for the Southern Pacific Railroad.
 The Railroad was built in Cottage Grove, 12 miles east of Lorane.

 The indigenous keepers of the land that Lorane occupies are the Siuslaw people, who are believed to have arrived to the Oregon coast over 9,000 years ago.
 They spoke the Siuslaw language, but the last documented speakers of Siuslawan were the Barrett family and Billy Dick of Florence, who were interviewed in the 1950s.
 However, there are ongoing language revitalization efforts, knowledge of which is exclusive to tribal members.

-The white settler-colonizers of Lorane arrived after the Siuslaw people had been devastated by smallpox and ague fever (now believed to be akin to malaria) that arrived to the Oregon coast due to Spanish sailors in the 1770s, which was followed by further outbreaks in the 1830s.
-Researchers believe that the Siuslaw population was reduced to a few hundred from 3,000 in 30–40 years.
-The devastation introduced by settler-colonizers in the form of disease was coupled with massive wildfires and cultural genocide on the part of white settlers.
-On August 13, 1954, Dwight D. Eisenhower signed Public Law 588, which "terminated" the Siuslaw people, refusing them recognition and ending trust protection and services from the Bureau of Indian Affairs.
-In 1960, Siuslaw people were forcibly relocated to Yachats, at the Alsea subagency on the Yachats River.
-They were imprisoned here for 17 years and forced to farm the land.
-50% of tribal members, which included the Siuslaw, Hanis Coos, Miluk Coos, and the Kiutsch, or Lower Umpqua, died from starvation, mistreatment, exhaustion, and disease.